Atal Mission for Rejuvenation and Urban Transformation: Haryana

 Under the AMRUT the state government has announced to provide with the cities and 18 ULBs(Urban Local Bodies), facilities including water supply, sewerage connection and development of greenery.
 The scheme has also been linked with the flagship program Swachh Bharat Mission.

 Jammu and Kashmir

 Srinagar Municipal Corporation (SMC) is working with professionals sent from the center under AMRUT mission and workshops are being organized regarding the management and funding of the scheme.

 Maharashtra

 The state government has announced 44 cities in the state which are aimed at urban transformation and will be undertaken for 5 years.

 Madhya Pradesh

 The state government has submitted SAAP Plan to improve the infrastructure including water connections and sewerage network in 34 mission cities under AMRUT.
 This includes urban local bodies with over ten lakhs population will have more of the project costs than those with a population of less than 10 lakhs as per information provided to the Ministry of Urban Development.

+Tamil Nadu

+Tamil Nadu state government has submitted a plan to enhance underground drainage systems, uninterrupted water supplies, basic public health facilities, improvisation of transport systems connecting historically important places in the state for 26 Cities and Municipalities in the state List of AMRUT Smart cities in Tamil Nadu.